psnaz/dark-chocolate-for-ever/README.md

 - [amiresponsive](http://ami.responsivedesign.is/) was used to create the mockup for Readme
 - Validation services: W3C Markup Validation, W3C CSS Validation, PEP8 Validation

+- Lighthouse, GT Metrix for performance and speed testing

 ---